 Hyaluronic Acid supplement is a high molecular weight sodium hyaluronate, that brings benefits for both improving lubrication of the joints and helping to maintain good hydration in the skin.

 What is hyaluronic acid?

 Over the past few years, hyaluronic acid has received significant attention from both the medical press and the cosmetics sector.
 It’s a polysaccharide macromolecule from the glycosaminoglycan family which is abundant in the skin and synovial fluid (the viscous fluid surrounding our joints).
 Under normal conditions, the human body contains around 12g.

-It’s produced by cells called chondrocytes and synoviocytes to increase the viscosity of synovial fluid, which improves lubrication of the joints.
+It’s produced by cells called chondrocytes and synoviocytes to increase the viscosity of synovial fluid, which improves the lubrication of the joints.
 It also helps maintain good hydration in the skin by capturing water and retaining it in the skin’s deeper layers (1).
-In some cases, it also reduces the concentration of inflammatory mediators and activity of immune cells.
+In some cases, it also reduces the concentration of inflammatory mediators and the activity of immune cells.

 The viscosity of the gel depends on the chain length of the hyaluronic acid.
 The higher its molecular weight, the greater the molecule’s capacity for absorbing water.
 Therefore, with a molecular weight of 1.2 million Daltons, Hyaluronic Acid 150 mg is one of the best sodium hyaluronate supplements available.

 How is hyaluronic acid produced?

 Hyaluronic acid is obtained in two different ways:

 By extraction from rooster combs, after which it is crushed, chemically treated and purified.

 By bacterial fermentation: strands of hyaluronic acid are produced from innocuous bacteria.